Fingertips/chariot/README.md

 # Chariot

-Ruby wrapper for `os_signposts` used to record events and intervals and show them using Xcode Instruments.
+Ruby wrapper for `os_signpost` used to record events and intervals and show them using Xcode Instruments.

 ## Installation

 Install a recent version of Xcode either through the developer portal or the App Store.
 Once installed you can start Xcode Instruments through Xcode or you can find it at:

     /Applications/Xcode.app/Contents/Applications/Instruments.app

+Create a new template and add the `os_signpost` instrument.
+With a bit of searching you should be able to find your events there.

+To show useful information you will have to [create a custom instrument](https://help.apple.com/instruments/developer/mac/current/) and there is unfortunately not a lot of documentation out there.

 ## Usage